ekspla/Read-Symbian-SportsTracker-file/references/symbian_time.md

 (c) 2026, [ekspla](https://github.com/ekspla/Read-Symbian-SportsTracker-file/references/symbian_time.md)

 ## Introduction
-I found very recently that there were lots of wrong explanations on the internet how to deal with *Symbian time*.
+I found very recently that there were wrong explanations on the internet how to deal with *Symbian time*.
 Symbian time uses 64-bit timestamp of microsecond resolution with *Gregorian calender* starting 1st Jan.
 1 AD.
-Because there were ways to handle Gregorian calender back in the days before it was introduced in 1582, these confusion might occur.
+Because there were ways to handle Gregorian calender backwards in the days before it was introduced at 1582, these confusion might occur.

 ## A brief history
 The old *Julian calendar* by Julius Caesar has a simple rule of leap year every 4th year.
 Because of its limited precision, accumulated error of about 10 days has been adjusted and additional rules of leap year (see below) has been introduced by Gregorian calender.